AndreasLudviksen/omniplan-exporter/README.md

 ## Project Structure

 - `main.py`: The main module that processes the XML file and inserts data into the SQLite database.
+- `db_operations.py`: Module containing functions for database operations.
-- `test_main.py`: Unit tests for the main module.
+- `reports/`: Directory containing scripts for generating reports from the database.
-- `omniplan.xml`: Sample XML file used for processing.
-(Not included in repo - based on MS Plan export from Omniplan)
+  - `jira_task_description.py`: Generates a detailed report for a task including nested sub-tasks.

 ## How It Works